February 1, 2018

 The Centre’s Board of Director’s Member Peter Warrack and RCMP Constable Lepa Jankovic raise awareness about human trafficking in this article published by the Association of Certified Anti-Money Laundering Specialists.

-In February 2016, the Globe and Mail’s Tavia Grant published part of an on-going investigation into the hundreds of missing and murdered indigenous women in Canada and detailed how sex trafficking intersects with this serious issue.
+In February 2016, the Globe and Mail’s Tavia Grant reported on the investigation into the hundreds of missing and murdered indigenous women in Canada and detailed how sex trafficking intersects with this serious issue.

-In February 2016, The Ontario Government pledged $72 million to develop and implement a comprehensive strategy to assist to end sex trafficking in Ontario.
+In February 2016, the Ontario Government pledged up to $72 million to develop and implement a comprehensive strategy to address sex trafficking in Ontario.

-Tech Companies in the United States are working to assist with ending the abusive practice of human trafficking.
-Read about these efforts and why Canada needs similar actions and a national data collection strategy.
+Tech companies in the U.S. are working to assist with ending human trafficking.
+Read about these efforts and why Canada needs similar action and a national data collection strategy.

-An OP Ed written by our CEO Barbara Gosse and the Executive Director of the Ma Mawi Wi Chi Itata Centre, Diane Redsky, published by the Globe and Mail this past February details how ending the demand for women and girls can assist to end human trafficking in Canada.
+An op-ed written by The Centre’s CEO Barbara Gosse and the Executive Director of the Ma Mawi Wi Chi Itata Centre, details how ending the demand for women and girls can assist to end human trafficking in Canada.